SkillsWorkflow/Documentation/SkillsWorkflow/docs/craft/configuration/transition/team.md

 ---
 id: team
-title: Team
+title: Query
-sidebar_label: Team
+sidebar_label: Query
 ---

-On this page you will find how to create an action the type Team based in Data Source.
+On this page you will find how to create an action of the type Team based in Data Source.

-## 1. Document Assignment Type​
+## Query

 Specifies which Users to show in each Team.
 <p>Includes Department and Typology.</p>